-Minimum Viable Product (MVP) is an earlier version of the product, its simplest working prototype, which has the minimum necessary functionality to meet customer needs.
+Minimum Viable Product (MVP) in software development is an earlier simplest working version of the product, which has the minimum necessary functionality to meet customer needs.

-What is it for?
-The main value of MVP is that it allows you to do market research for customer demand and get feedback from real users spending a minimum of time and resources.
+The main value and purpose of building a minimum viable product for business is that it allows to do market research for customer demand and get feedback from real users spending a minimum of time and resources.
 It becomes possible to regularly upgrade the product to meet the real user needs at the stage of development.
 Thus, to provide them with what they really want to get.

 The bottom line is that it is necessary to focus first.
 Form a simple concept and understand what is worth starting in the first place.
 Most often, this is literally one or two functions that solve specific problems.
 Also called in IT slang as “killing features”.

-Here is an example.
+Here is an example of MVP for bookmarks startup.
 Let’s say we have an idea of a web service in which users can store links to various sites and articles as bookmarks.
 Its functionality can be quite extensive:

 - creating bookmark collections by topic;